top of page

 Be wary if you are buying tickets for events and make sure you choose legitimate websites to buy them from.
 Otherwise you may not receive the tickets, or the tickets aren’t legitimate.

 Remember, these people are thieves.
-Do not hesitate to hang up on them, or if you have an email that does not make sense, and rings warning bells, delete it.
+Do not hesitate to hang up on them, or if you have an email or text that does not make sense, and rings warning bells, delete it.
 Do not open any attachments.

 bottom of page